-The Inspector in his final report to EDDC, stated that the Council should be prepared to undertake an early review of the Local Plan if new homes are not delivered at the required rate, and therefore Gladman recommends that the RNP be worded as flexibly as possible to reduce conflicts should an early review be necessary.
+The Inspector in his final report to EDDC stated that the Council should be prepared to undertake an early review of the Local Plan if new homes are not delivered at the required rate.
+Gladman notes that background work has begun to inform both the Local Plan Review, and the Greater Exeter Strategic Plan (GESP), and therefore recommends that the PNP be worded as flexibly as possible to reduce any conflicts with the emerging Local Plan Review and GESP.
 Section 38(5) of the Planning and Compulsory Purchase Act 2004 states that: